PLEASE DONATE TO US

 Join us on our exciting journey to provide a permanent, public home for the works of the Soper family.

-Due to the tight timeframe that was offered to us, we have been unable to raise the money to buy the proposed site for The Soper Collection Art Gallery and Education Centre at Brandeston Hall Farm Barns outside Lavenham.
+Due to the tight timeframe that was offered to us, we were unable to raise the money to buy the proposed site for The Soper Collection Art Gallery and Education Centre at Brandeston Hall Farm Barns outside Lavenham.

-However, we are very pleased to say that we have identified another possible opportunity to display The Soper Collection thanks to the exposure of the website and the involvement and enthusiasm of so many wonderful donors and interested parties.
+However, we are very pleased to say that we are exploring all possible opportunities to display The Soper Collection thanks to the exposure of the website and the involvement and enthusiasm of so many wonderful donors and interested parties.

 All donations, which have been most gratefully received, are being kept in total for such further opportunity.

 Our aim is to enable the work of this talented family to be taken to heart by the general public, both in the United Kingdom and further afield.
 The clear brilliance of the Sopers’ work is well understood by critics and art lovers who have had the privilege to view the family’s work in exhibitions and sales.

 Join us on our exciting journey to provide a permanent public home for the works of the Soper family.

-With your help, the Art Gallery and Education Centre will showcase this unique collection and inspire generations of artists to be uplifted by and to learn from the styles and techniques employed by this reclusive and remarkable family.
+With your help, this unique collection will inspire the public and generations of artists to be uplifted by and to learn from the styles and techniques employed by this reclusive and remarkable family.

 The Soper Collection, comprehensively comprising original pieces in oil, watercolour, etchings, woodcuts, pencil, ink and other media, was compiled by John Baker and his wife Joy.